GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/TokenFormatDefinition.md

 - **keypadDigit** - Used to give keypad digit
 - **keypadClear** - Used to clear keypad digit buffer
 - **keypadBackSpace** - Used to delete previous keypad digit
 - **keypadEnter** - Used to signify end of keypad digit input (PIN input does not require this as they are of fixed length)
 - **keypadAndTokenEnter** - Used to signify end of keypad digit input, will allow a token number to be entered, regardless of reader settings.
+- **lowBattery** - Used to give indication when a token has a low battery.
+'1' indicates low battery, '0' battery OK.
+- **deniedByReader** - Used to indicate that the reader denies permission.
+Usually because of biometric verification failure.
+'1' indicates denied, '0' is OK.
+- **readerTamper** - Used to indicate reader tamper.
+'1' indicates in tamper, '0' is OK.
+Normally sent in it's own format definition, not in a 'normal' read.

 In addition to the above there are the following reserved data names which are used by the decoder to convey additional information: